backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/CloudFormation SOA.md

 > [!note] Just remember `cfn-init` is a *more readable way* to manage EC2 user data in CloudFormation.

+> [!question]- You are provisioning an internal full LAMP stack using CloudFormation, and the EC2 instance gets configured automatically using the `cfn` helper scripts, such as `cfn-init` and `cfn-signal`.
+The stack creation fails as CloudFormation *fails to receive a signal from your EC2 instance*.
+What are the possible reasons for this?
+> - The subnet where the application is deployed *does not have a network route to the CloudFormation service through a NAT Gateway or Internet Gateway*.
+> - **The `cfn-signal` script does not get executed before the timeout of the wait condition**
+> ---
+> *The `cfn-init` script failed* is wrong since - The `cfn-init` script failure should still be followed by the `cfn-signal` script, *which would have sent a signal to CloudFormation nonetheless*.
+The question mentions that CloudFormation fails to receive a signal and not that the stack failed.

 ### `cfn-signal` and wait conditions
 - When using `cfn-init` we still don't know how to tell CloudFormation that the EC2 instance got properly configured after a `cfn-init`.
 	- For this, we can use the `cfn-signal` script.